-Are you using CapCut to edit your video files, but you can’t seem to create auto captions, and you are frustrated about why this happens?
+Are you using CapCut to edit your video files, but you can’t seem to create auto captions?

-Below, We’ll explore why CapCut can’t create auto captions for your video projects and what steps you can take to resolve this issue at the earliest.
+Below, we’ll throw light on the possible reasons for this annoyance and what steps you can take to resolve it at the earliest.

 Why won’t CapCut create auto captions?